 Workplace Science Drive Organizational Change Management

 Workplace neuroscience experts, like Reut Schwarz-Hebron say yes.
 Using the increased technology and recently breakthroughs on the science of the brain, we are gaining an understanding in how different parts of the brain function.
 More importantly, how do we prevent failure at work?

 According to brain scientists, creating new neuronal pathways is the answer.
 Reinforcements of these novel actions are necessary for the development of these circuits.
 I compare this to beginning a new exercise or training regimen.
 You have a routine or response that has been developed that is determined by a pathway.
 Perhaps eating fast food or skipping exercise is simpler.
 The neurons in your brain make it pleasant for you.
 In actuality, it serves as our standard reply.
 Additionally, altering your exercise and diet routines entails developing a new habit and pathway that calls for learning, preparing, engaging, positive acknowledgment, and carrying out.
 Additionally, managers must actively take these actions to support and positively influence change within the company and among their people.

 Managers Leading Organizational Change

-This reprograming involves more than a standard email communication or memo from the CEO.
-According to brain science and workplace neuroscience for organizations to succeed and their employees to embrace change, organizational leaders must focus on their employee and help create new neuro pathways for their employees in everything they do.
+There are more components to this reprograming than a typical email or message from the CEO.
+According to brain research and workplace neuroscience, organizational leaders must concentrate on their employees and support the development of new neuropathways for their employees in everything they do if they want their organizations to prosper and their staff to embrace change.
 In fact neuroscience training is a growing trend for the workplace.
 Human resource professionals and company managers must focus on the science of organizational change in everything they do from launching a new training program, workplace process, or employment video.

 In short, add neuroscience expert to the long laundry list of manager and leadership skills and qualities an effective manager must now have in their toolkit to be an effective, dynamic, and successful leader for the organization.
 Are you ready?